jonathanasullivan/jonathanasullivan.github.io/_pages/datasets.md

 <br/>

 ### Household Surveys - Large-Scale Land Acquisitions (LSLAs)
 We have collected >3,000 household surveys surrounding a set of 12 large-scale land acquisitions (LSLAs; also referred to as land grabs) in Tanzania and Ethiopia.
 The survey includes "control" households for the purposes of comparison to household nearby LSLAs and provides a statistical basis to understand the causal effects of LSLAs.
 Surveys were collected in 2018 and respondsents were asked about a number of livelihood conditions including demographics, income, labor, land-use, health, fuel use and direct effects of LSLAs.
+For an extract of our survey, see this [article](https://iopscience.iop.org/article/10.1088/1748-9326/ac8067).

 <br/>
 <br/>